Ahmed-Elsayed-de/Project1-Bike-Share-Data/README.md

-Using of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
-You will write code to import the data and answer interesting questions about it by computing descriptive statistics.
-You will also write a script that takes in raw input to create an interactive experie…
+Explorering of US Bikeshare Data : https://github.com/Ahmed-Elsayed-de/Project1-Bike-Share-Data

+ Using Python to understand U.S. bikeshare data.

+ Calculating statistics and build an interactive environment where a user chooses the data and filter for a dataset to analyze.